Dangerous or Flammable Children's Clothing

 The agency identified at least 18 deaths and 38 injuries in recent years caused by drawstrings on children’s clothing.
 Among the most common scenarios were drawstrings getting caught or entangled on slides or other playground equipment.
 This can result in strangulation and has resulted in death.
 Incidents were also reported in which drawstrings on jackets were caught in the doors of a moving school bus.

 Despite the very clear guidelines, some companies continue to ignore the rules.
-A CPSC report indicates more than 524,000 units of children’s upper outerwear garments manufactured in China were recalled from 2009 to 2011 for the presence of drawstrings.
+A CPSC report indicates more than 524,000 units of children’s upper outerwear garments manufactured in China were recalled during a two-year period for the presence of drawstrings.
 Further, since 2007, 41 companies have been fined more than $10 million for drawstring violations.Other Hazards in Defective Children’s Clothing

 Choking hazards are another concern with children’s clothing.
 The CPSC requires clothing manufacturers that design buttons, pom-poms, charms and other kinds of decorations on their apparel to make sure those items are firmly and securely attached.
 Otherwise, there is a serious choking hazard.

 Another problem is the presence of lead – yes, lead – in clothing items.
 The commission limits total lead content on children’s clothing to no more than 100 ppm on any items manufactured after August 2011.
 Items that commonly contain lead include zippers, decorations, vinyl, coated leather, and crystal.
 These items have to be third-party tested before they can be distributed.